International Travel Tours

 Other Travel Insurance

-If you would like additional insurance to cover your belongings and unfortunate airfare cancelation fees, you can get additional insurance from most of Japan's travel agencies.
-If you bought your international airfare ticket through either No. 1 Travel or HIS, then it's easiest to go through them for the necessary travel insurance.
-Expect to pay at least a minimun of 6,000 yen for the most basic insurance coverage.
+If you would like additional insurance to cover your belongings and unfortunate airfare cancelation fees, you can get additional insurance from most of Japan’s travel agencies.
+If you bought your international airfare ticket through a travel agency, then it’s easiest to go through them for the necessary travel insurance.